- Gather VB6/COM codebase:

-- Install the gmStudio the gmStudio Trial on on the same machine with the VB6 and run the New the New Project Wizard.
+- Install the gmStudio Trial on the machine with the VB6 and run the New Project Wizard.

-This will prepare a gmStudio Project workspace folder containing supporting files (e.g. the COM API descriptions) and reports.
+This will prepare a gmStudio Project workspace folder containing supporting files (e.g. the interface description files (IDFs) for COM API descriptions) and reports.

-We can join for you in a Web Meeting while to assist you do with this this task if necessary.
+We can join you in a Web Meeting to assist you with this this task if necessary.